apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Marlon Wayans reveals eldest child is transgender: 'I have a daughter that transitioned into a son'**
+**Tyson Foods forecasts downbeat annual revenue, shares slide**

-You can read more about it [here](https://pagesix.com/2023/11/13/parents/marlon-wayans-reveals-eldest-child-is-transgender/).
+You can read more about it [here](https://finance.yahoo.com/news/tyson-foods-forecasts-downbeat-annual-123416055.html).

 ## Requirements
 - Python 3.8